 Teshin Matt Sweger

 A Zen meditation group meets on Thursdays, 6:30-8:00, in the sanctuary of the chapel, for sitting meditation and dharma talks led by Teshin Matt Sweger.
 Meditation is open to any interested person, whether or not you have any prior experience or training in Zen practice.

-The Korean Christian Community provides a Korean worship environment for Korean-Americans and Korean international students through sermon, worship and prayer meetings, mostly in the Korean language.
-We hope to guide Korean students in a path under God for a fulfilling spiritual and academic college experience.
-Pastor Soonwoo Lee is the chaplain to this group.
+The Asian Christian Community provides an Asian worship environment for Asian-Americans and Asian international students through sermon, worship and prayer meetings, some in the Korean language, others in English or other Asian languages.
+We hope to guide Asian students in a path under God for a fulfilling spiritual and academic college experience.
+Pastor Hodong Hwang is the chaplain to this group.